 Why use this?

-The provisions are generally applicable and can be used in many types of agreements but will be particularly relevant in supply chains.
-Because it is a mutual right, it may be easier to include in agreements and will support parties to achieve their net zero targets.
+These provisions are generally applicable and can be used in many types of agreements but will be particularly relevant in supply chains.
+Because they specify a mutual right, it may be easier to include in agreements and will support parties to achieve their net zero targets.

 Disclaimer - please read